bennygr/cheesecake/README.md

 ```
 ./cheesecake [--fullScreen] [--startSlideShow ] [--sessionDir DIR] [--help]
---fullScreen			Enable fullscreen mode on startup
+--fullScreen			Enables fullscreen mode on startup
---startSlideShow	    Enable slide show mode on startup
+--startSlideShow	    Enables slide show mode on startup
---sessionDir			Start a session in the specified directory
+--sessionDir			Starts a session in the specified directory
 --help				    Prints this text and terminates cheesecake
 ```